 Castillo San Felipe del Morro is one of the most popular and significant landmarks in Puerto Rico.
 It is also a UNESCO world heritage site.
 El Morro is right by the water and this fort was built to protect the city from an invasion.
 If you have time during your visit, I highly recommend that you stop by.

-A special thanks to Harold for taking my photos while I was in Puerto Rico.
+A special thanks to Harold for taking me to all these Instagrammable spots in Puerto Rico.
 If you need a photographer…definitely contact him! 🙂

 Hotel El Convento